Rugby New York re-signed Nate Brakeley for the 2023 Major League Rugby season. The 33-year-old lock/flanker is 6’5”, and 260 lbs.

 Nate played 1101 minutes in 16 matches, starting 14, and was the team’s captain for most of the season.
 He has made 51 MLR appearances since the team entered the league in 2019.

 Nate has been a key performer for the team since his arrival in the 2018 exhibition season.
 He has been the team’s vice-captain since 2020.
 He also led the league with All-MLR Weekly selections in 2021.
-Last season he played 1162 minutes in his 15 starts and scored one try.
+In 2021 he played 1162 minutes in his 15 starts and scored one try.